huiyuyie/recipe_calories/README.md

 Both features were chosen *before* observing model performance, based on a principled understanding of how ingredients affect calories and why certain variables might capture important variation in the outcome.

 **Modeling Algorithm**
-We performed Ridge Regression for our final model, which is a regulaized linear regression algorithem that penalizes larger coefficients, helping to reduce overfitting.
+We performed Ridge Regression for our final model, which is a regularized linear regression algorithm that penalizes larger coefficients, helping to reduce overfitting.

 **Hyperparameter used**
 - `alpha`: This parameter controls the regularization strength.
 We searched over [0.01, 0.1, 1.0, 10.0, 100.0], which is a log-scale grid that covers a wide range of possible regularization values.
 Using a range that spans multiple magnitudes helps ensure that we find an appropriate balance between bias and variance.
 If `alpha` is too low, the model may overfit the training data; if `alpha` is too high, the model may underfit and ignore important signals.